Mitchelldscott/control-rs/README.md

 # Control-rs

-Control-rs is a numerical modeling and control system library designed for embedded applications.
-Inspired by MATLAB’s control systems toolbox, this crate provides a structured approach to system modeling, analysis, and numerical design while maintaining a lightweight footprint suitable for real-time and resource-constrained environments.
+`control-rs` is a numerical modeling and control synthesis library tailored for embedded systems.
+Inspired by MATLAB’s Control System Toolbox, it offers a structured framework for system modeling, analysis, and controller design.
+Leveraging Rust’s ownership model and static type system, Control-rs ensures memory safety, concurrency guarantees, and deterministic behavior—making it well-suited for real-time, resource-constrained applications.

 ## Features

 * **Modeling**: Support for Polynomial, Transfer Function, State-Space, and other nonlinear representations
 * **Analysis**: Tools for classical, modern and robust system analysis
 * **Synthesis**: Direct and data-driven methods to create models
-* **Simulation**: Easy model integration and data vizualization
+* **Simulation**: Easy model integration and data visualization

 ## Installation (Not Supported... haven't published the crate yet, clone this repo instead)